awsdocs/amazon-dynamodb-developer-guide/doc_source/WorkingWithTables.Basics.md

 The `ListTables` operation returns the names of the DynamoDB tables for the current AWS account and Region\.

 **Example**
-This AWS CLI example shows how to list the DynamoDB table names:
+The following AWS CLI example shows how to list the DynamoDB table names\.

 ```
 aws dynamodb list-tables